Brisket – 8/31/2025

 0/10 Ranking: 8/10

-Description: Creamier consistency than the Texas sausage, but also having a good snap to the casing.
-Medium level of spiciness for a jerk sausage where the spice hits quickly on the the tongue, but leaves just as fast.
-Would try again, but not a must order
+Description: Creamier consistency than the Texas sausage, but also has a good snap to the casing.
+Medium level of spiciness for a jerk sausage where the spice hits quickly on the tongue, but leaves just as fast.
+Would try again, but not a must-order

 Turkey